Master of Arts degree with a major in Psychology, option Academic Research

 Most parents in need of services for their child were unaware of where to go to initiate treatment.
 While many parents reported their child’s primary care provider as the first professional to whom they raised concerns.
 Primary care providers reported rarely administering socioemotional assessments.
 Additionally, most primary care providers indicated that they lacked access to mental health care specialists to whom they could refer youth.

 The present findings suggest that tangible barriers appear most salient for both parents and providers in rural areas.
 Thus, recommendations were made regarding addressing gaps in care, including, but not limited to, increasing providers’ knowledge of trauma-informed care and the co-location of a mental health specialist within primary care.
 Parents of children struggling with mental health problems often experience stress and concern about their child’s functioning.
 Rural parents often turn to their child’s primary care provider as an authority on how to best help their child.
 However, providers often lack specialized training and the time needed to conduct thorough assessments.

 Goodspeed, Brandi L., "Children's mental health care needs assessment in six rural northern California counties" (2018).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 160.